dustinpfister/blog_posts/_posts/canvas-example-clock-basic.md

 ## 3 - The main.js and index.html files

-So then I have the rest of the code that gets a reference to a canvas element that I have in the HTML of the example, sets the size, and then makes use of what I have worked out by just calling the loop method over and over again useing the request animation frame method.
+So then I have the rest of the code that gets a reference to a canvas element that I have in the HTML of the example, sets the size, and then makes use of what I have worked out by just calling the loop method over and over again using the request animation frame method.

 I then have the main app loop of the canvas example,in this main loop method I am just getting a clock object with the create method of my clock module with the current time.
 Once I do that I then using my draw module methods to clear the canvas, and then call the additional draw methods in the draw module to render the clock face in the way I want to.